Vino927/realestate-price-predictor/README.md

 ![Initial Model Loss](model_loss_Adamno_clip_4layers_nonLearningrateschedular.png "Initial Model Loss")

-While the hight R2 suggests suggests the model is quite effective,  the absolute error metrics (RMSE, MSE, MAE) are large, giving us room for improvement.
+While the higher R2 suggests the model is effective,  the absolute error metrics (RMSE, MSE, MAE) are large, giving us room for improvement.

 ### Improvement 1: Gradient Clipping for Adam optimizer
- I used Adam(clipvalue=0.5) clipping for the Adam optimizer, setting the clipvalue to 0.5 in order to prevent the model's gradients from growing too large and achieving smoother training and more stable convergence.
+Added clipping for the Adam optimizer, setting the clipvalue to 0.5 in order to prevent the model's gradients from growing too large and achieving smoother training and more stable convergence.

 #### Results:
 - `RMSE` = 122652.968